rezhaTanuharja/minimalistNVIM/README.md

         Dependencies
     </h2>
     <p>
-        You need <a href="https://neovim.io">neovim</a> v.0.10.x or newer and <a href="https://www.lua.org">Lua</a> on your machine to use the project.
+        The config requires <a href="https://neovim.io">neovim</a> v.0.10.x or newer.
-        If you are using MacOS, the default terminal may not display the correct colors.
+        In addition, users are expected to install the required language servers, e.g., <a href="https://microsoft.github.io/pyright/#/">Pyright</a>, and debug adapter protocol implementations, e.g., <a href="https://pypi.org/project/debugpy/">debugpy</a>, themselves.
-        In this case, I highly recommend to use <a href="https://iterm2.com">iTerm2</a> instead.
+        Unlike many Neovim configs, this project <b>does not</b> require <a href="https://www.nerdfonts.com">Nerd Fonts</a> because it does not use any icons.
     </p>
 </div>